Chauvet Cave: Paintings

 Hundreds of animal paintings have been catalogued, depicting at least 13 different species, including some rarely or never found in other ice age paintings.
 Rather than depicting only the familiar herbivores that predominate in Paleolithic cave art, i.e. horses, aurochs, mammoths, etc., the walls of the Chauvet Cave feature many predatory animals, e.g., cave lions, leopards, bears, and cave hyenas.
 There are also paintings of rhinoceroses.

-Typical of most cave art, there are no paintings of complete human figures, although there are two partial "Venus" figures: one within a niche or vestibule of the End Chamber, and the other on a roughly conical or dental-shaped pendant several meters away; both are composed of what appears to be a vulva attached to an incomplete pair of legs.
+Typical of most cave art, there are no paintings of complete human figures, although there are two partial "Venus" figures: one within a niche or vestibule of the End Chamber, and the other on a roughly conical or dental-shaped pendant several metres away; both are composed of what appears to be a vulva attached to an incomplete pair of legs.
 Above the pendant Venus, and in contact with it, is a bison head, which has led some to describe the composite drawing as a Minotaur.

 There are a few panels of red ochre hand prints and hand stencils made by blowing pigment over hands pressed against the cave surface.
 Abstract markings—lines and dots—are found throughout the cave.
 There are also two unidentifiable images that have a vaguely butterfly or avian shape to them.
 This combination of subjects has led some students of prehistoric art and cultures to believe that there was a ritual, shamanic, or magical aspect to these paintings.

 One drawing, later overlaid with a sketch of a deer, is reminiscent of a volcano spewing lava, similar to the regional volcanoes that were active at the time.
 If confirmed, this would represent the earliest known drawing of a volcanic eruption.

 The artists who produced these paintings used techniques rarely found in other cave art.
 Many of the paintings appear to have been made only after the walls were scraped clear of debris and concretions, leaving a smoother and noticeably lighter area upon which the artists worked.
 Similarly, a three-dimensional quality and the suggestion of movement are achieved by incising or etching around the outlines of certain figures.
-The art is also exceptional for its time for including "scenes", e.g., animals interacting with each other; a pair of woolly rhinoceroses, for example, are seen butting horns in an apparent contest for territory or mating rights.
+The art is also exceptional for its time for including "scenes", e.g., animals interacting with each other; a pair of woolly rhinoceros, for example, are seen butting horns in an apparent contest for territory or mating rights.